-At the Ostrobothnian Museum, there is a small shop called Nova Shop where you can buy books, postcards, and other items.
-They sell exhibition catalogues and other publications produced by the museum.
-The museum shop also offers crafts from Ostrobothnia and Finnish design products.
+In the Museum shop Nova you can buy books, postcards, exhibition catalogues and other publications produced by the museum.
+The shop also offers crafts from Ostrobothnia and Finnish design products.

 Address